dpouris/grip/README.md

 ```
 Usage:

- 	grip <searchString> ( <searchDir> | . )
+grip <searchString> ( <searchDir> | . ) [-opt]

+Arguments:

-	- searchString	  The desired text you want to search for
+	<searchString>	  The desired text you want to search for

-	- searchDir   	  The directory in which you'd like to search for the specified text

-	Alternatevely you can use [ . ] to search in the current directory
+	<searchDir>   	  The directory in which you'd like to search.
+Use '.' to search in the current directory

+Options:

+	-h 			  Show hidden folders and files

 ```